lorenbuilds/mysite/content/posts/first-post.md

 date: 2024-02-01
 draft: false
 toc: false
-description: "A brief description of what this post is about.
-This will appear in the list view."
+description: "A tutorial on how to create bundles in shopify without using apps."
 ---

 ## Create a snippet called bulk-add-to-cart-buttons